-Term Definition Engagement A student is deemed to be engaged with his/her studies when s/he is attending as required, responding in a timely manner to the needs of the programme and progressing adequately.
-Equivalent course A course of comparable credit value and level which may be substituted for or equivalent to another course in the Degree Programme Table.
-Examiners (external and internal) External Examiners are appointed from outside the University to help ensure that degrees awarded by the University are comparable in standard to those of other equivalent departments in appropriate universities, although their content may differ.
+Term Definition Engagement A student is deemed to be engaged with their studies when they are attending as required, responding in a timely manner to the needs of the programme and progressing adequately.
+Equivalent A course of comparable credit value and level which may be course substituted for or equivalent to another course in the Degree Programme Table.
+Examiners External Examiners are appointed from outside the University to (external and help ensure that degrees awarded by the University are internal) comparable in standard to those of other equivalent departments in appropriate universities, although their content may differ.
 They also ensure that the assessment system is operated equitably and fairly in respect of the treatment and classification of students.
-The roles, powers and responsibilities of External Examiners are set out in the External Examiners for Taught Programmes Policy Internal examiners are teaching and honorary staff of the University who teach Scottish Credit and qualification Framework level 7 to 12 courses which are awarded for credit and are listed in the Degree Regulations and Programmes of Study www.drps.ed.ac.uk/Internal and External Examiners are members of the Board of Examiners.
+The roles, powers and responsibilities of External Examiners are set out in the External Examiners for Taught Programmes Policy Internal examiners are teaching and honorary staff of the University who teach Scottish Credit and qualification Framework level 7 to 12 courses which are awarded for credit and are listed in the Degree Regulations and Programmes of Study www.drps.ed.ac.uk/ /Internal and External Examiners are members of the Board of Examiners.
 See Boards of Examiners.
-Exclusion (see The University's action by which an individual's status as a also student is removed due to reasons other than completion of a "Withdrawal") programme of study.
+Exclusion (see The University's action to remove an individual's status as a also student due to reasons other than completion of a programme of "Withdrawal") study.
 After exclusion, the individual is no longer entitled to access University resources.
-Extension of A student may apply to be given additional time to complete study his/her studies only under exceptional circumstances where it can be shown that unforeseen difficulties have delayed the normal progress of studies.
+Extension of A student may apply to be given additional time to complete their study studies only under exceptional circumstances where it can be shown that unforeseen difficulties have delayed the normal progress of studies.
 Extensions of studies may not be requested retrospectively.
 A fee is chargeable for extensions of study.